GenieTim/MCMC-dynamic-timestep/README.md

 ## Running

-The source code can be found in the `src` directory.
+The source code can be found in the [`src`](./src) directory.

+To run the tests, execute `python src/tests.py` in your terminal.

+To run the simulation, execute `python src/main.py` in your terminal.